Sanst3/spaceship-api/README.md

 	`flask run`

-The web server should now be running and the website should be visitable at the address shown by the output after running flask (e.g. http://127.0.0.1:5000/).
+The web server should now be running and the API root address should be accessable at the address shown by the output after running flask (e.g. http://127.0.0.1:5000/).

 `ctrl+c` to terminate the server.